WeiDCong/weidcong.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Dacong's Personal Page!
 ======
 Hi there!
-I'm an incoming PhD student at ?.
+I'm an prospective PhD student in computational chemistry.
 My research interests mainly center around method development and application of atomistic modeling in physical chemistry.